 "Again?"
 The lines on his face hardened as he frowned.
 "That's the third time!
 Can't you transfigure a rock into a unicorn by now?"

 "You know it doesn't work like that.
-Sorry, it's "
+Sorry."

 He put down the vials, sighing heavily before sinking into his crossed arms.
 "Whatever, it's fine.
 I signed a contract."

-Bea bit her lip; was that regret?
 "You don't have to be so down about it.
-You know it's long "
+It's long—"

 "Long nights, lots of failures.
 You've given me this spiel before.
 Look, I'm already getting you the stuff," he said gruffly, glaring at her from the side.
 "What more do you want?"